Avoiding Defensive Medicine among Pandemic

 University of the Rockies and the College of St. Scholastica, USA

-*Corresponding author: Xu Chen, University of the Rockies and the College of St. Scholastica, USA.
+*Corresponding author: Chen X, University of the Rockies and the College of St. Scholastica, USA.

 There is no cure for covid-19.
 Therefore, medical workers get easily trapped in defensive medicine, which is doing the extra prescription or work to avoid a lawsuit.
 Defensive medicine adds stress to practitioners.
 Also, among the medical team, many doctors or nurses got infected or even died.
 All these things make medical or nursing practice a very challenging profession, not alone the stress of seeing life and death scenes every day and cry with them.
 That stress not only affects the quality of practice, it also affects practitioners’ mental health, physical health, and family relationships.
 This paper will be research on how medical workers, especially the young ones fresh out of medical school should handle all these issues.